CONCLUSIONS I TICS TALK SOLUTEL: SECURE TrainingMaria Cruz Alcocer

 The time has changed

-Cisco Umbrella is security that adapts to the way we connect to the internet that we have today:
+Cisco Umbrella is the security that adapts to the way we connect to the internet that we have today:

 It provides specific security solutions for the field of education, (Content filtering, YouTube for schools integrated and much more).